idelem/linkedlists/readme.md

 - [x] cannot paste into certain lists
 - [ ] make the title
 - [x] make the url editable
+- [ ] archived lists are not restored

 improvements